Assets list

 Use Cmd/Control + 1 to open the Color Assets Manager

-Use the spacebar to quickly view details for any item that is highlighted
+Use the spacebar to quickly view details for any asset item that is highlighted